100 North 15th Avenue

-In general, Full Cash Value should approximate market value defined by the Appraisal Institute as: "the most probable price which a property should bring in a competitive and open market under all conditions requisite to a fair sale, the buyer and seller each acting prudently and knowledgeably, and assuming the price is not affected by undue stimulus.
-Implicit in this definition are the consummation of a sale as of a specified date and the passing of title from seller to buyer under conditions whereby:
+In general, Full Cash Value should approximate market value defined by the Appraisal Institute as: "the most probable price which a property should bring in a competitive and open market under all conditions requisite to a fair sale, the buyer and seller each acting prudently and knowledgeable, and assuming the price is not affected by undue stimulus.
+Implicit in this definition is the consummation of a sale as of a specified date and the passing of title from seller to buyer under conditions whereby:

 1) Buyer and seller are typically motivated;

 2) Both parties are well informed or well advised, and acting in what they consider their own best interest;

 3) A reasonable time is allowed for exposure in the open market;

 4) Payment is made in terms of cash in U.S. dollars or in terms of financial arrangements comparable thereto; and

 5) The price represents the normal consideration for the property sold unaffected by special or creative financing or sales concessions granted by anyone associated with the sale."

 Note that the first sentence of the definition does not say the actual price paid for a specific property, but the most probable price, therefore, price does not always equal value.

 Standard appraisal approaches to value (cost, sales comparison, income) and standard appraisal methods should be used to support your estimate of value.
 However, assessment by Arizona law requires the valuation to reflect consideration of the current use of the property, not the highest and best use.
 Classification is also based on the current use or the intended use of the property if the improvements are partially complete.
 In addition, equity or the value placed on similar properties is also considered.